-Mr. Varghese stated that the Board held an interested parties meeting to discuss the Complaint Tracking System on June 21, 2023.
+Mr. Varghese stated that the Board held an interested parties meeting to discuss the Complaint Tracking System on June 21, 2021.
 The plan is to work through the public's suggestions and bring the plan to the Board at the November 2023 meeting.

-Mr. Varghese processes this because of improvements in licensing, including that more programs were using DOCS to upload documents to the Licensing Program, which speeds up the process, because it reduces the task of opening mail, scanning, and processing paper.
+Mr. Varghese described some process improvements in licensing, including that more programs were using DOCS to upload documents to the Licensing Program, which speeds up the process, because it reduces the task of opening mail, scanning, and processing paper.